IIIF/api/source/api/search/2.0/index.md

 #### 3.3.2.
 Paging Results
 {: #paging-results}

-For long lists of annotations, the server may choose to divide the response into multiple sections, often called pages.
-Each page is an annotation list and can refer to other pages to allow the client to traverse the entire set.
-This uses the [paging features][paging] introduced in version 2.1 of the Presentation API, but is backwards compatible with version 2.0.
-The next page of results that follows the current response _MUST_ be referenced in a `next` property of the annotation list, and the previous page _SHOULD_ be referenced in a `prev` property.
+For long lists of annotations, the server may choose to divide the response into multiple sections using an Annotation Collection.
+Each section is an Annotation Page and links to adjacent pages to allow the client to traverse the entire set.
+The Annotation Collection _MUST_ link to the first Annotation Page using the `first` property and _SHOULD_ link to the last Annotation Page using the `last` property.

-The URI of the first annotation list reported in the `@id` property _MAY_ be different from the one used by the client to request the search.
-Each page _SHOULD_ also have a `startIndex` property with an integer value that reports the position of the first result within the entire result set, where the first annotation has an index of 0.
-For example, if the client has requested the first page which has 10 hits, then the `startIndex` will be 0, and the `startIndex` of second page will be 10, being the 11th hit.
+The URI of the first Annotation Page reported in the `id` property _MAY_ be different from the one used by the client to request the search.

-All of the pages are within a [layer][prezi-layer] that represents the entire resultset of matched annotations.
-The layer is the value of a `within` property on each of the page annotation lists, and is recorded as an object with properties.

-The layer _MUST_ have the `@type` property, with the value of "sc:Layer".
-It _SHOULD_ refer to the URIs of the first and last annotation list pages with `first` and `last` properties, respectively.
-The layer _SHOULD_ have a `total` property which is the total number of hits generated by the query, and it _MAY_ have a URI given as the value of the `@id` property.
+Each Annotation Page _MUST_ have the `type` property, with the value of "AnnotationPage".
+The next page of results that follows the current response _MUST_ be referenced in a `next` property, and the previous page _SHOULD_ be referenced in a `prev` property.
+Each Annotation Page _SHOULD_ also have a `partOf` property with the value being the URI of the Annotation Collection.

 An example request: